LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US023/Readme.md

-# US23 - Assign a Team to an entry in the Agenda
+# US23 - As a GSM, I want to assign a Team to an entry in the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)